Harvester case

 Ex parte H.V.
-McKay, commonly referred to as the Harvester case, is a landmark Australian labour law decision of the Commonwealth Court of Conciliation and Arbitration.
-The case arose under the Excise Tariff Act 1906 which imposed an excise duty on goods manufactured in Australia, £6 in the case of a stripper harvester, however if a manufacturer paid "fair and reasonable" wages to its employees, it was excused from paying the excise duty.
+McKay, commonly referred to as the Harvester case, is a 1907 decision of the Commonwealth Court of Conciliation and Arbitration considered a landmark in Australian labour law.

+The case arose under the Excise Tariff Act 1906, an element of the Deakin government's New Protection policy.
+The act imposed an excise duty on goods manufactured in Australia (£6 in the case of a stripper harvester), but if a manufacturer paid "fair and reasonable" wages to its employees, it was excused from paying the excise duty.
 The Court therefore had to consider what was a "fair and reasonable" wage for the purpose of the act.

 H.B.
 Higgins declared that "fair and reasonable" wages for an unskilled male worker required a living wage that was sufficient for "a human being in a civilised community" to support a wife and three children in "frugal comfort", while a skilled worker should receive an additional margin for their skills, regardless of the employer's capacity to pay.

 While the High Court of Australia in 1908 held that the Excise Tariff Act 1906 was invalid in R v Barger, the judgment nevertheless continued to be the basis for the minimum wage system that extended to half of the Australian workforce in less than 20 years.
 The decision was credited as the foundation for the national minimum wage included in the Fair Work Act 2009.
 As well as national ramifications, the decision was of international significance.